hzaatiti-NYU/meg-pipeline/docs/source/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: Contributing to this repo
+   :caption: Contributing to this repository

    7-contributing/contributing